Using CFW to Protect VPCs Across Accounts

 - Use account A to configure the route table.

-- Accept the attachment requests.
-For details, see Accepting an Attachment Request.
+- Accept the attachment requests from accounts B and C. For details, see Accepting an Attachment Request.

 - Add associations.